Introduction to the Life of an Anchorite

 - Those who try publicly to implant in the children’s hearts, indifference, contempt and even hate against this Immaculate Mother.

 - Those who insult Her directly in Her sacred images.

 The world in which we live shuns the contemplative souls and says: what a waste.
-The popular question: what do you do all day?
+The popular question: “what do you do all day?” is especially asked of hermits.
+Even faithful Catholics mutter, “well, I could never live such a life and so, you can’t either, then!”
+All is a grace and if Our Lord is calling a soul to the desert, He does not qualify the person, He qualifies the call, and the grace is sufficient.
 The thirty years of private life led by Our Lord is a mystery, to say the least.
 Yet Our Lord told Saint Faustina,

 I keep the world in existence only because of you.
 You bind My Hands with your love!